-- Parents may begin dropping off children at designated drop off zones at 7:00 a.m.
-Only students who are enrolled in special programs, such as before school care, and busing students are allowed to be on campus prior to 7:00 a.m. - For the safety of our students, do not block crosswalks. - Students must go to the playground areas on campus until the bell rings at 8:25 a.m. - All school gates will be closed at 8:30 a.m.
+- Parents may begin dropping off children at designated drop off zones at 7:00 a.m. - For the safety of our students, do not block crosswalks. - Students must go to the playground areas on campus until the bell rings at 8:25 a.m. - All school gates will be closed at 8:30 a.m.
 Students who are not inside school gates must report to the office at this time (see tardy policy). - Parents may not wait with their child in the hallways, except for the first day of school.
 This is a safety issue.
 In order to provide the very best education for your child, teachers need this time in the morning to finish preparations for their day.
 They are, therefore, unavailable at this time.
 If you need to meet with your child's teacher, please call or email the teacher to set up an appointment that will be convenient for both of you. - Parents must check in at the office to obtain a visitor pass to be on campus at any time.
 There will be staff members monitoring. - Students should be dropped off in the drop off areas.
 Students should only exit the vehicle on the passenger side.
 Always use caution and watch for students who are leaving other cars.
 Park only in designated spots, not in the drop off lane.
 Remember to keep moving forward.
-Exiting your yehicle in the pickup lanes will not be allowed. - Students may not be dropped off in the administrative parking lot (Mesa Campus).
+Exiting your vehicle in the pickup lanes will not be allowed.

+• Students may not be dropped off in the administrative parking lot (Mesa Campus).